jtovarro/ocp-secured-integration/README.md

 #### ✅ Pros
 * It allows much more interaction types with the Secret Vault, like `PushSecret`s, to push secrets to Vault.
+* Lot's of integrations with many Secret providers.

 #### ❌ Cons